HackBulgaria/Frontend-JavaScript-1/week6/1-Multiplayer-Snake/README.md

 #### render event

-THe server emits a `render` event with the data, that pass passed from one of the clients with the `move` event.
+The server emits a `render` event with the data, that pass passed from one of the clients with the `move` event.

 `render` is simply an echo to the players in the given game with the data from `move`